Technologicat/python-wlsqm/README.md

 [BSD](LICENSE.md).
 Copyright 2016-2017 Juha Jeronen and University of Jyväskylä.

+## History

+  - 0.1.1: change distribution system from distutils to setuptools
+  - 0.1.0: initial version

 #### Acknowledgement

 This work was financially supported by the Jenny and Antti Wihuri Foundation.